 news

-Meet the Department of Nutritional Sciences
+Meet the Department of Nutrition, Food and Exercise Sciences

-Why choose the Department of Nutritional Sciences?
+Why choose the Department of Nutrition, Food and Exercise Sciences?

 By choosing to complete your postgraduate studies with us, you’ll become part of a community of research-active staff and students and will benefit from one-to-one support, expertise from leaders in their respective fields, enhanced employability and opportunities to join research groups and societies.